AlgoMaster Logo

 Availability

-One important distinction before we begin: availability is not the same as reliability.
+Availability is not the same as reliability.
 A system can be highly available (always up) but unreliable (sometimes gives wrong answers).
-We will explore reliability in the next chapter, but keep this distinction in mind.
+The two properties are related but distinct.

 Measuring Availability